arbor-sim/arbor/doc/morphology.rst

   * Ids of samples on the same unbranched section do not need to be contiguous.

 * A child can be *collocated* with its parent, where both have the same location.
-  This is used in practice to indicate a step discontinuity in of a cable, or the start of a child branch with a different radius than its parent.
+  This is used in practice to indicate a discontinuity in the radius of a cable, or the start of a child branch with a different radius than its parent.

 Sample Tree Examples
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Cell morphologies are constructed from a series of connected truncated frustums, with an optional spherical segment at the root of the morphology, which conventionally corresponds to the soma.

+A sample tree is a connected set of samples, without the concept of truncated frustums, or spherical segments.
+A :ref:`morphology <morph-morphology>`

 .. _morph-tree1: